wpontus/wpontus/README.md

 - 💞️ I’m looking to collaborate on community projects

-- 📫 How to reach me -> here on Github
+- 📫 How to reach me -> here on wendtpontus@gmail.com